 What are my rights as a grandparent?

-If you have never had contact with your grandchildren or have seldom visited them, the court will be less inclined to issue an instant order.
-To incorporate you into their life, a stepping-stone structure may be implemented.
+If you have never had contact with your grandchildren or have rarely visited them, the court will be less inclined to issue any child arrangement order.
+To bring you into their life, a stepping-stone structure may be implemented.

 How do I keep in contact with my grandchildren?